Meet some of our students & alumni in the Spatial Studies minor

 Research and Conference Opportunities

 Work with world-class faculty from the USC Dornsife College of Letters.
-Whether in studio, lab, or in the field, Spatial Studies minors benefit from unique faculty collaborations and an interdisciplinary approach that mark the emergence of the spatial sciences as one of the leading enabling disciplines in the 21st century.
+Whether in the studio, lab, or in the field, Spatial Studies minors benefit from unique faculty collaborations and an interdisciplinary approach that mark the emergence of the spatial sciences as one of the leading enabling disciplines in the 21st century.

 Spatial Studies minors conduct research on complex social and environmental issues and can present their research at symposia and conferences.